Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: A new approach to active learning

 Putting all the pieces together, we can see that if we compute the active learning score for the human-labelled objects, $d$ is zero, $\delta$ is one and $\hat{S}$ will simply be $S\, \widetilde{U}$ - the anomaly score weighted by the normalised user relevance score.
 Conversely, for objects far from any labelled data, $d$ will be very large, $\delta$ will be similarly large, which means the tanh in Equation \ref{eq:active_learning} will tend towards 1 and $\hat{S}=S$.
 Regions of feature space that are in between the two extremes will be weighted according to the human relevance score, as regulated by the $\alpha$ tuning parameter.

 Figure \ref{fig:sim_features} illustrates the active learning procedure using the data described in Section \ref{sec:simulations}.
-Here the feature space is visualised in two dimensions as a heat map and it can be seen that by training the algorithm, objects in regions of feature space near irrelevant data are downweighted, allowing more interesting anomalies to be ranked higher.
+Here the feature space is visualised in two dimensions as a heat map and it can be seen that by training the algorithm, objects in regions of feature space near irrelevant data are downweighted, allowing more interesting anomalies to be ranked higher. \ml{\ref{sec:astronomaly_flowchart} gives a summary of the entire \astronomaly framework, particularly the interactive active learning process.}